kwek20/iota-rs-java/README.md

 ## Preparing gradle

+In order to build with the Java bindings, you need the following two parts:
+- JNI bindings linking `Rust` to `C`, and then `C` to java `native` methods
+- Java classes calling those `native` methods

 **Linking the JNI bindings**

 Modify `build.gradle` variable `iotaLibLocation` to the location of the iota.rs library file.

-This file can be generated at `iota.rs/bindings/java/target/debug`
+This file can be found at `iota.rs/bindings/java/target/debug` after building the bindings with `cargo build` in the `iota.rs/bindings/java` folder

 **Linking the Java file (Jar)**